 The first ingredient in this dog food is beef.
 Although it’s a quality item, raw beef contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The third ingredient is whitefish meal.
+The second ingredient is ocean whitefish meal.
 Because it is considered a meat concentrate, fish meal contains almost 300% more protein than fresh fish itself.